Diegolacerda1/diegolacerda1/README.md

   - I hold a Master Degree in Sports Science that I earned from one of my most respected Universities in Russia (and I am Brazilian, and YES, I speak Russian, English, Portuguese).
   - I decided to change careers in 2020 after Covid-19 hit to be able to work remotely, build my family and raise my kids.
   - I learned how to Code within 3 months and was able to build my first Testing Automation Framework with Cypress.
-  - In 2024 I decided to go even deeper into Software Engineering and enrolled at online Computer Systems Analysis course (associate degree).
   - I love surfing!